Tips for Helping Animals Survive the Summer Heat

 Posted on by PETA

-1. Keep dog companions indoors: Unlike humans, dogs can sweat only through their footpads, and they cool themselves by panting.
-High temperatures can cause them heat stress and physical injuries – including brain damage – and can even result in death.
+1. Keep dog companions indoors: unlike humans, dogs can sweat only through their footpads, and they cool themselves by panting.
+Soaring temperatures can cause heat stress and physical injuries – including brain damage – and can result in death.

-4. Avoid leaving animals in parked cars: Never leave a dog inside a parked car in warm weather, even for short periods of time or even if the windows are slightly open.
-Even on a relatively moderate 41-degree day, the temperature inside a car can climb rapidly, reaching a dangerous 45 degrees in the shade and a deadly 71 degrees in the sun.
-Dogs trapped inside a hot car can succumb to heatstroke within minutes – even if a car isn’t parked in direct sunlight.
+4. Avoid leaving animals in parked cars: never leave a dog inside a parked car in warm weather, even for short periods and even if the windows are slightly open.
+On a mild 21-degree day, the temperature inside a car can climb rapidly, reaching a dangerous 37 degrees in 20 minutes.
+On a 32-degree day, interior car temperatures can reach 42 degrees.
+Dogs trapped inside a car can succumb to heatstroke within minutes – even if the car isn’t parked in direct sunlight.

-5. Keep water outdoors: Place mud pots filled with cool, clean water outside your home or in places where there are community or working animals.
+5. Offer water to community animals: place mud pots filled with cool, clean water outside your home or in places where there are community or working animals.
 Inexpensive mud pots will help keep the water cool and won’t tip over.

-6. Provide birds with water: Place bowls of water on window sills, on balconies, on terraces, and in gardens.
+6. Provide birds with water: place bowls on windowsills, balconies, and terraces and in gardens.
 Change the water regularly.

-10. Stay alert and save a life: Keep an eye on all the animals you see outdoors.
-Make sure that they have adequate water and shelter.
-If you find an animal in distress, contact humane authorities right away and give the animal water for immediate relief.
-Contact PETA if you need advice or a referral to a local animal-welfare organisation or veterinarian.
+10. Stay alert and save a life: keep an eye on all animals you see outdoors.
+If you find an animal in distress, contact a veterinarian or animal welfare organisation right away and give the animal water for immediate relief.
+Contact PETA India’s Emergency Response Team on 9820122602 if necessary.
 Do not leave the animal’s side before help arrives.

 petaindia-home-help-animals-in-distress